 a.
-Change oil and filter every 500 hours of operation or annually, whichever comes first.
+Change oil and filter every 500 hours of operation or annually, whichever comes first. b.

-b.
 Inspect air cleaner every 1,000 hours of operation or annually, whichever comes first, and replace as necessary; and c.
 Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first, and replace as necessary.

 Evaluation: According to the preventive maintenance records provided for the Baldor generator and the maintenance schedule summary table for the Norpro generator, Isuzu seems to be in compliance with the maintenance requirements cited above.
-The annual maintenance service for the Norpro generator was on 6/3/2019 and on 1/21/2020 for the Baldor.
+The annual maintenance service for the Norpro and Baldor was July 2023.